msuscens/Kitty-Masters/README.md

+Dragons
-Branch of Kitty-Masters project (see below) to rename contracts, functions and variables ready for the Dragon-Masters (team) project.
+A branch of Kitty-Masters project (see below) to rename contracts, functions and variables ready for the Dragon-Masters (team) project.
 There is also some minor refactoring and tidying-up to remove unused functions, comment out testnet config (truffle-config.js), and add a new UI interface function (interface.js) for setting Marketplace approval for a single dragon token.
 The contracts now have the pause() and unpause() functions (moved across from the V2 contracts) and migration scripts for transfer ownership of the